JuanVDW/PCNSE/Initial-Configuration.md

 ### Initial config
 * Factory Reset instructions:
-  * 'Request system private-data-reset' if you have CLI access
+  * `request system private-data-reset` if you have CLI access
-  * If no CLI access, reboot into MAINT mode (see PAN documentation for further information)
+  * If no CLI access, reboot into MAINT mode [(see PAN documentation for further information)](https://live.paloaltonetworks.com/t5/Management-Articles/How-to-Enter-Maintenance-Mode-on-the-Palo-Alto-Networks-Firewall/ta-p/55082)
 * Hostname limited to 31 characters

-Configure new IP if needed, hostname, domain name (if wanted), and Gateway
+* Configure new IP if needed, hostname, domain name (if wanted), and gateway

-MGT does updates for updates, DNS, NTP, unless done on a data port.
+* MGT does updates for updates, DNS, NTP, unless done on a data port

-Add Service route(s) if any are needed.
+* Add Service route(s) if any are needed

-(note from u/jaime_cal): HTTPS, SSH and Ping are enabled by default on the MGT Interface
+* HTTPS, SSH and Ping are enabled by default on the MGT interface

-(note from /u/jaime_cal): Minimum MGT Config are IP Address, Netmask and Default Gateway
+* Minimum MGT config are IP Address, Netmask and Default Gateway

-(note from /u/jaime_cal): MGT port is used by default to access external management services, such as:
+* MGT port is used by default to access external management services, such as:

-PAN Update Servers
+  * PAN Update Servers

-NTP
+  * NTP

-DNS
+  * DNS

-Inband port can be set up to for service routes to perform these services which ports to retrieve them from if MGT port is not able to.
+* Inband port can be set up to for service routes to perform these services which ports to retrieve them from if MGT port is not able to.

-Configuration Management
+### Configuration Management

 Running config: active config running on the FW - running-config.xml